Posted on December 30, 2016 by Emilie Kefalas

 One of the hot buzzwords in the hospitality industry, “personalization,” shows the increase in tourists who don’t just seek out a place to shower, sleep and eat.
 The experience offered at an inn or hotel is composed of customer-service intimacy, with more personal preferences applied to typical visitation itineraries.

-Salandi credits the more personal approach of bed and breakfasts for the success of her inn, which she acquired 15 years ago along with her former husband.
+Salandi credits the more personal approach of bed and breakfasts for the success of her inn, which she acquired in 2001 along with her former husband.
 Her history with the Ballastone stems from her initial love for bed and breakfasts and the impact they have on guests.
 From the moment she stayed at her first B&B in California in 1980, Salandi dreamt of running her own inn.
 She didn’t acquire the Ballastone until 2002, because she followed her husband’s career for 20 years after her B&B baptism.

 “We only stayed at bed and breakfasts if we had the choice,” Salandi said.
 “So finally, it was 2001, he just got tired of doing what he was doing at the time…We came down to Savannah, and just started looking at all the B&B’s down here, but it was really a dream of mine.
 I like silk.
 I like beautiful linens, so it was really just a dream for me personally.”